pkarsy/ds3231-toit/README.md

 ### Clock drift
 > expected-drift

-shows the expected time drift (assuming 2ppm error) since the last time the clock was set.
+shows the expected time drift (assuming 2ppm error) since the given time.
 The real drift is usually smaller.
 You can set the ppm error.

 ### ALARM 1/2
 Not implemented at the moment.